General Student Services Fund Revenue Producing Guidelines

 As indicated by the Fundraising Guidelines, groups may charge entrance fees for an event if they do not use ANY segregated fees to hold the event.

 Putting on a revenue-producing event is simple in theory but requires careful planning.
-The processes involved are strictly enforced and group leaders should anticipate extensive communication with the SSFC Financial Specialist and ASM Funding Advisor as well as budget personnel from the Division of Student Affairs.
+The processes involved are strictly enforced and group leaders should anticipate extensive communication with the SSFC Financial Specialist as well as budget personnel from the Division of Student Affairs.

 It is important to note that the rules for allowable expenses do not change for revenue-producing events, so anything that could not be purchased normally cannot be purchased to put on a revenue-producing event.